fabric8io/fabric8/docs/setupMachine.md

 However doing this will make it easier to document; so if you are trying fabric8 on your laptop this is currently the simplest approach.

+### Install the latest Docker

+First you'll need to [install docker](https://docs.docker.com/installation/), the later the version generally the better it is!

 ### If you are using linux with a native docker:

 If you are on linux try this to define the 2 hosts to point to your localhost: